EMSLove/EMS/README.md

 EMS is a cryptocurrency, which is accepted for investment and funding, and is used for green fields on the roofs to produce more oxygen and decrease the amount of CO2 in the air.

 # Is EMS interesting?
-EMS is selected by nations, the most vulnerable to climate change, in line with GHO Strategic Principles (The Green House Roof Solution.
+EMS is selected by nations, the most vulnerable to climate change, in line with GHO Strategic Principles (The Green House Roof Solution: No.2-2022-0026, May 26, 2022).

 # Does EMS include a White Paper?
 Yes.